Blotch3D/Blotch3D/README.md

 to add the content by double-clicking the "Content.mgcb" file to open the pipeline manager.
 See
 <http://rbwhitaker.wikidot.com/monogame-managing-content> for more
 information.
-(You also add any other type of content, like fonts, images, etc. by use of the MonoGame "Content.mgcb" file.)
+(You also add any other type of content, like fonts, etc. by use of the MonoGame "Content.mgcb" file.)

-To create a new model, you can either programmatically create it by specifying the vertices and normals (see the example that uses custom Vertices), or create a model with, for example, the Blender 3D modeler and then add that model to the project with the pipeline manager.
+To create a new model, you can either programmatically create it by specifying the vertices and normals (see the example that creates custom vertices), or create a model with, for example, the Blender 3D modeler and then add that model to the project with the pipeline manager.
 The pipeline manager can import several model file types.
 You can also instruct Blender to include texture (UV) mapping by using one of the